sinealis/event-planner/README.md

 # Event Planner Application

-With this app you can easily add, edit and delete your own events.
+You can easily add, edit and delete your own events.
-I used the Vue.js framework and the Firebase Firestore cloud platform.
+Written with Vue.js framework and the Firebase Firestore cloud platform.